Marina Riviera Nayarit, La Cruz de Huanacaxtle, Nayarit, Mexico

 Scuba at El Morro Nayarit

-The clear waters offer an impressive variety of sea life, including reef sharks, dolphins, sea turtles, octopus, and even sea horses.
+The clear waters offer an impressive variety of sea life, including reef sharks, dolphins, sea turtles, octopuses, and even sea horses.
 In the reefs themselves, you’ll find morays, giant mantas, yellowtails, Moorish idols, goldeneye grunts and much more.